 When I came in as Director, we were kind of starting with a blank slate, so we had the opportunity to do some research.
 We started looking at some videos by John Shook of the Lean Enterprise Institute, and he talks about two pillars of CI: one being process improvement, the other being developing the capacity of your organization - giving them skills and competencies, and you want to be able to do both at the same time.

-We came across the Toyota Kata method to continuous improvement, and it really does help fulfill both of these pillars at the same time.
-So we adopted that about a year ago and we've been experimenting just to see what works and what doesn't, and it works really well.
-Clinicians love it, it appeals to their action oriented nature, it allows them to just try things and learn from it and take steps forward.
+We came across the Toyota Kata method for continuous improvement, and it really helps fulfill both pillars at the same time.
+So we adopted that about a year ago, and we've been experimenting just to see what works and what doesn't, and it works really well.
+Clinicians love it; it appeals to their action-oriented nature, it allows them to just try things and learn from them, and take steps forward.

-Really, our next step with the Toyota Kata approach is going beyond our initial cadre of coaches, and infiltrating all levels of the organization.
-We're starting so see a pretty good spread (we track that sort of thing - how many departments we're doing coaching in, how many departments we're doing PDCA cycles in).
+Really, our next step with the Toyota Kata approach is to go beyond our initial cadre of coaches and infiltrate all levels of the organization.
+We're starting to see a pretty good spread (we track that sort of thing - how many departments we're doing coaching in, how many departments we're doing PDCA cycles in).
 But we really need to take it to that next level and start engaging everybody in the organization, from the clinical staff to the physicians, to the nonclinical staff and the leaders.

 Recommended reading: